doraemonj/doraemonj.github.io/navel_ravikant_current_educational_system/index.md

-# Naval Ravikants: Current educational system is completely obsolete
+# Naval Ravikants: Current Educational System is Completely Obsolete

 This article is from a YouTube interview to Naval Ravicant.